Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Sister Claudette first learned of Maryknoll when she was 13 years old and saw a picture of a Maryknoll priest in her geography book.
 Shortly after, she met that same priest, who got her a subscription to Maryknoll Magazine.

-Sister Claudette entered the Congregation on September 2nd, 1956 at the Maryknoll Sisters Center, Maryknoll, NY.
-She pronounced First Vows on June 24th, 1956 and Final Vows on June 24th, 1965 both at the Sisters Center.
+Sister Claudette entered the Congregation September 2nd, 1956 at the Maryknoll Sisters Center, Maryknoll, NY.
+She pronounced First Vows June 24th, 1956 and Final Vows June 24th, 1965 both at the Sisters Center.

 Their decision paved the way for Sister Claudette to be among those shaping the destiny of a nation that few people ever have opportunity to explore.
 It transformed her life in a way that still impacts everything she does as a Maryknoll Sister.

 Sister Claudette then went to Mombasa on the Kenya coast where she worked on a team with Kenyans to raise people’s awareness of the implications of the Gospel in daily life.

 In Nairobi, Kenya, having just returned from earning a Master Degree in Theological Studies at the Catholic Theological Union, Chicago, IL in 1986 and a Master of Theological Studies (MTS) with a concentration in New Testament from Weston Jesuit School of Theology in Cambridge, MA in 1987, and in 2000, a Licentiate in Sacred Theology (STL) again from Weston Jesuit School of Theology, she taught New Testament at Tangaza, a major seminary, preparing candidates of religious communities for priesthood and for missionary work in all parts of Africa.